axa-group/bauta.js/README.md

 ## What is bauta node js

-BautaJS is mainly a library for build NodeJS middlewares in seconds, this allows the developer to start doing the more important work on a middleware, the bussines logic.
+BautaJS is mainly a library for build NodeJS middlewares in 'seconds'.

 Some of the features of this library are: